external-secrets/external-secrets/design/011-out-of-tree-plugins.md

 ### User Stories
 #### User story 1
-As a user, I want to use ESO with my home-grown secret store and avoid maintaning a fork of ESO.
+As a user, I want to use ESO with my home-grown secret store and avoid maintaining a fork of ESO.

 ### API
 Following structures will be used at `SecretStore.Spec.Provider` field: